benterkidhiaeddine/film-rental-nestjs-api/README.md

 ## Description

+This is A solution for a case study of creating an api around A rental Film Database using Nest.js

 ## Project setup

 1. Create a .env file in the root of your project containing the following env Variables